 •All skill levels are welcome.

-•50 miler pre-ride recommendation: From Country Club trailhead ride the first and last sections of the course one day – Ride to Los Burros Trail via Chipmunk Connector Trail and back.
+•50 Miler pre-ride recommendation: From Country Club trailhead ride the first and last sections of the course one day – Ride to Los Burros Trail via Chipmunk Connector Trail and back.
 On the second day, start your ride from Los Burros (either trailhead).
 Ride counterclockwise to FR96.
 You will then ride Land of the Pioneers Trail to Four Springs Trail returning to Los Burros Trail.

-•35 miler pre-ride recommendation: You’ll want to start and finish and Country Club trailhead.
+•35 Miler pre-ride recommendation: You’ll want to start and finish and Country Club trailhead.
 Ride counterclockwise to Chipmunk Connector Trail and ride east to Los Burros Trail.
-After you complete Los Burros loop return to Country Club trail via Chipmunk Connector
+After you complete Los Burros loop return to Country Club Trail via Chipmunk Connector

-•9 miler fun ride pre-ride recommendation: You’ll want to start and finish at the Country Club trailhead.
+•9 Miler fun ride pre-ride recommendation: You’ll want to start and finish at the Country Club trailhead.
 Ride counterclockwise to Iron Horse Connector then to Sky Hi Rd (dirt roads connecting the trail system to the event venue) and then to Mark Twain Dr. and back the same way to Country Club trail.
 Continue counterclockwise on Country Club trail until you have reached the trailhead.

 Great.
 Now that we’ve got the small talk out of the way, let’s get the party started.

-Note: If the Apache-Sitgreaves National Forests receive heavy rains a few days before the pre-ride, the pre-ride will be cancelled.
+Note: If the Apache-Sitgreaves National Forests receive heavy rains a few days before the pre-ride, the pre-ride will be canceled.
 Heavy rains in the Apache-Sitgreaves means peanut butter mud.
 Riding in peanut butter mud is not good for the trail, or for your bike.